Table of Contents

 The etiology of head louse infestation is the organism known as Pediculosis humanus capitis.
 This parasite is transmitted by prolonged head-to-head contact which can happen in schools and is more common among girls rather than boys.
 The organism attaches to the scalp, pierce the skin, feed on blood, and release its saliva within the skin piercings.
-An immune-mediated allergic reaction to the parasite’s saliva is responsible for the intense pruritus that is described by children affected with the condition.
+An immune-mediated allergic reaction to the parasite’s saliva is responsible for the intense pruritus that is described by children affected by the condition.

 Clinical Features of Scabies and Pediculosis in Children

 The symptoms of scabies are usually worse at night.
 Children usually describe a similar clinical picture that includes other family members and friends or peers.
 While the most common sites of the skin lesions related to scabies in adults are the flexor aspects of the wrists, the interdigital web spaces, the dorsal feet, axillae, elbows, and buttocks, the distribution of the skin lesions in infants and children is quite different.
-The skin lesions in children are usually more diffuse and can occur on the face, scalp, neck, palms and soles.
+The skin lesions in children are usually more diffuse and can occur on the face, scalp, neck, palms, and soles.

 Physical examination of the skin lesions in children infected with scabies can classify the lesions into primary and secondary scabies lesions.
 Primary scabies lesions are characterized by the presence of small vesicles, papules, and burrows.
 The presence of burrows is a pathognomonic sign of scabies.
 These burrows are caused by the moving female mite and are seen as intraepidermal tunnels.